-We organize auto shows to create a many-to-many consumption environment for prospective local consumers.
-Our sales-oriented auto shows aim at facilitating successful transactions in a highly efficient and effective manner.
-We enable industry customers to display a large number of products within a short period of time at a reasonably low cost to an otherwise fragmented consumer base.
-We charge participating industry customers for booth spaces, and the amount is determined by the locations and sizes of their requested exhibition booths.
-Usually the larger the area an industry customer wishes to occupy, and the closer the location is to the main entrance, the more we charge.
+We, together with the VIEs, organize auto shows to create a many-to-many consumption environment for prospective local consumers.
+Our and the VIEs' sales-oriented auto shows aim at facilitating successful transactions in a highly efficient and effective manner.
+We, together with the VIEs, enable industry customers to display a large number of products within a short period of time at a reasonably low cost to an otherwise fragmented consumer base.
+We and the VIEs charge participating industry customers for booth spaces, and the amount is determined by the locations and sizes of their requested exhibition booths.
+Usually the larger the area an industry customer wishes to occupy, and the closer the location is to the main entrance, the more we and the VIEs charge.

 Traditionally, due to inadequate information access, individual automobile consumers often encounter the hassle of bargaining and are rarely confident that they have obtained an optimal price.
-To solve this problem, before each auto show, we pre-negotiate prices with local participating dealerships and automakers, which then generally offer favorable prices to consumers who purchase automobiles during our auto shows.
-Our industry customers typically offer the same price to every consumer at a particular auto show who purchases the same brand and model, thus offering consumers transparent pricing.
-During 2021, consumers who placed purchase orders during our offline events paid on average 4.5% less than the manufacturer suggested retail price.
-In addition, we also invite industry customers other than auto dealers and automakers in order to provide consumers with value-added services and products, such as insurance products, automobile accessories, and aftermarket services.
+To solve this problem, before each auto show, we and the VIEs pre-negotiate prices with local participating dealerships and automakers, which then generally offer favorable prices to consumers who purchase automobiles during our and the VIEs' auto shows.
+Our and the VIEs' industry customers typically offer the same price to every consumer at a particular auto show who purchases the same brand and model, thus offering consumers transparent pricing.
+During 2022, consumers who placed purchase orders during our and the VIEs' offline events paid on average 4.5% less than the manufacturer suggested retail price.
+In addition, we and the VIEs also invite industry customers other than auto dealers and automakers in order to provide consumers with value-added services and products, such as insurance products, automobile accessories, and aftermarket services.

-Our organization of auto shows involves four phases: (1) annual planning, (2) event request initiation, (3) event planning, and (4) event execution.
+Our and the VIEs' organization of auto shows involves four phases: (1) annual planning, (2) event request initiation, (3) event planning, and (4) event execution.

 Annual planning.
-At the beginning of each year, we plan the number of auto shows we target to organize in each region, and the cities we plan to revisit and expand into.
-We also allocate budget for each region, which serves as a guideline for the specific event requests and action plans.
+At the beginning of each year, we and the VIEs plan the number of auto shows we and the VIEs target to organize in each region, and the cities we and the VIEs plan to revisit and expand into.
+We and the VIEs also allocate budget for each region, which serves as a quideline for the specific event requests and action plans.

 Event request initiation.
-Each auto show begins with our field employees filling out an event request.
+Each auto show begins with our and the VIEs' field employees filling out an event request.
 The requests outline the basic information and budget breakdown of the auto shows.
-These requests are first reviewed by the regional supervisors who must approve the plan before presenting them to the head of operations at our corporate headquarters.
-We involve regional supervisors because they are familiar with local situations and can ensure that the request is appropriate for that particular locality.
-We ultimately require the approval of our head of operations to make sure that our events nationwide are organized in an orderly and coordinated fashion and are in line with our overall corporate budget and strategic operation plans.
+These requests are first reviewed by the regional supervisors who must approve the plan before presenting them to the head of operations at our and the VIEs' corporate headquarters.
+We and the VIEs involve regional supervisors because they are familiar with local situations and can ensure that the request is appropriate for that particular locality.
+We and the VIEs ultimately require the approval of our and the VIEs' head of operations to make sure that our and the VIEs' events nationwide are organized in an orderly and coordinated fashion and are in line with our and the VIEs' overall corporate budget and strategic operation plans.